soierr/gl-airline/README.md

       </plugin>

-I added it to avoid extra jar creation and installation so that it would not confuse which one to use as an application.
+I added it to avoid an extra jar creation and installation so that it would not confuse which one to use as an application.

 ### Application output example